arshsinghphd/TeamActivities/Module04/README.md

     T --> check
 ```

-### Discussion and Try
-What will be printed?
+:memo: Discussion: What will be printed?

-Put the code into your IDE and try it out!
+:fire: Task: Put the code into your IDE or the [python visualizer](https://pythontutor.com/visualize.html#code=&cumulative=false&heapPrimitives=nevernest&mode=edit&origin=opt-frontend.js&py=311&rawInputLstJSON=%5B%5D&textReferences=false) and try it out!

 ### Using While Loops for Input Validation